List of Michelin-starred restaurants in Dubai

 As of the 2025 Michelin Guide, there are 19 restaurants in Dubai with a Michelin star rating.
 The Michelin Guides have been published by the French tire company Michelin since 1900.
 They were designed as a guide to tell drivers about eateries they recommended to visit and to subtly sponsor their tires, by encouraging drivers to use their cars more and therefore need to replace the tires as they wore out.
 Over time, the stars that were given out became more valuable.

 Multiple anonymous Michelin inspectors visit the restaurants several times.
 They rate the restaurants on five criteria: "quality of products", "mastery of flavor and cooking techniques", "the personality of the chef represented in the dining experience", "value for money", and "consistency between inspectors' visits".
 Inspectors have at least ten years of expertise and create a list of popular restaurants supported by media reports, reviews, and diner popularity.
 If they reach a consensus, Michelin awards restaurants from one to three stars based on its evaluation methodology: one star means "high-quality cooking, worth a stop", two stars signify "excellent cooking, worth a detour", and three stars denote "exceptional cuisine, worth a special journey".
 The stars are not permanent and restaurants are constantly re-evaluated.
 If the criteria are not met, the restaurant will lose its stars.

 The Michelin Guide for Dubai originally launched in 2022, funded in partnership with Dubai's tourism arm, Visit Dubai.
 It was the first guide in the United Arab Emirates; it was followed by a guide for Abu Dhabi, funded by Visit Abu Dhabi, in November of that year.

+The 2026 edition of the guide was set to release in June of that year, but has been postponed until October 2026 due to the Strait of Hormuz crisis.